 Besides accumulating characters for books, there can be a lot of time between the original idea for a story and beginning to write it.
 I believe while we want it to feel real, we also want it to be an escape from daily reality.
 There is that thin line again.

-A big part of that working involves having meaningful main protagonists; for a romance, that means love interests, which my books mean and heroine (if we can still use those terms).
+A big part of that working involves having meaningful main protagonists; for a romance, that means love interests, which my books mean hero and heroine (if we can still use those terms).
 So, next blog will involve those main characters, the ones that keep people reading and make them feel good for the adventure they just went on.

 One of our photos in Montana and another example of what I love out here.Those black dots that you see in the distance are cattle.
 Up close, it's a herd of antelope.
 Some prey species travel individually and some in herds or flocks.